-- A. Reason for admission/presenting problems: Purpose of evaluation is to assess symptoms in order to determine need for crisis stabilization services, determine need for changes to medication regimen, and develops an initial plan of care as appropriate. - B. Presenting problems/reason for the evaluation including list of any collateral interviews conducted - C. History and description of present illness - D. Past psychiatric history including description of any past suicidal or homicidal behavior or threats - E. History of alcohol and other substance use including longest period of sobriety, history of prior treatment attempts, and medical risks associated with detoxification as appropriate - F. General medical history including list of current medications, current medical providers, and past treatment attempts (may be completed by ancillary staff person) - G. Developmental, psychosocial and sociocultural history (may be completed by ancillary staff person) - H. Occupational and military history (may be completed by ancillary staff person) - I. Legal history (may be completed by ancillary staff person) - J. Family history (may be completed by ancillary staff person) - K. Review of systems (sleep, appetite, pain levels, other systems directly linked to the patient's psychiatric symptoms) - L. Focused Physical examination including appearance and vital signs, musculoskeletal review of gait and station and description of any specific physical anomalies and allergies - M. Mental status examination including assessment of insight, judgment, and general cognitive functioning - N. Assessment of daily functionality and ADLs (may be completed by ancillary staff person) - O. Diagnostic conclusions and prognosis - P. Treatment recommendations including clear statement of justification for recommendation for admission to CSU and reasoning for elimination of lesser level of care. - Daily psychiatric review and examination - On going psychotropic medication evaluation and administration - Intensive one-on-one supervision, when ordered by a physician/psychiatrist - Individual and small group problem solving/support as needed - Therapeutic activities consistent with the member's readiness, capacities, and the service plan - Disability-specific interdisciplinary team evaluation and service planning before discharge from Community Psychiatric Supportive Treatment.
-Discharge service planning must include consideration of the antecedent condition that led to admission to Community Psychiatric Supportive Treatment. - Psychological/functional evaluations specific to the disability population where appropriate and;

-• Family intervention must be made available to the families of members as appropriate Community Psychiatric Supportive Treatment must be provided at a site licensed by WVDHHR for the delivery of Behavioral Health Rehabilitation Services.
+- Comprehensive Psychiatric Evaluation at intake to contain documentation of: - A. Reason for admission/presenting problems: Purpose of evaluation is to assess symptoms to determine need for crisis stabilization services, determine need for changes to medication regimen, and develops an initial plan of care as appropriate. - B. Presenting problems/reason for the evaluation including list of any collateral interviews conducted - C. History and description of present illness - D. Past psychiatric history including description of any past suicidal or homicidal behavior or threats - E. History of alcohol and other substance use including longest period of sobriety, history of prior treatment attempts, and medical risks associated with detoxification as appropriate - F. General medical history including list of current medications, current medical providers, and past treatment attempts (may be completed by ancillary staff person) - G. Developmental, psychosocial and sociocultural history (may be completed by ancillary staff person) - H. Occupational and military history (may be completed by ancillary staff person) - I. Legal history (may be completed by ancillary staff person) - J. Family history (may be completed by ancillary staff person) - K. Review of systems (sleep, appetite, pain levels, other systems directly linked to the member's psychiatric symptoms) - L. Focused Physical examination including appearance and vital signs, musculoskeletal review of gait and station and description of any specific physical anomalies and allergies - M. Mental status examination including assessment of insight, judgment, and general cognitive functioning - N. Assessment of daily functionality and ADLs (may be completed by ancillary staff person) - O. Diagnostic conclusions and prognosis - P. Treatment recommendations including clear statement of justification for recommendation for admission to CSU and reasoning for elimination of lesser level of care. - Daily psychiatric review and examination - Ongoing psychotropic medication evaluation and administration - Intensive one-on-one supervision, when ordered by a physician/psychiatrist - Individual and small group problem solving/support as related to members assessed need and diagnosed condition - Therapeutic activities consistent with the member's readiness, capacities, and the service plan - Disability-specific interdisciplinary team evaluation and service planning before discharge from Community Psychiatric Supportive Treatment.
+Discharge service planning must include consideration of the antecedent condition that led to admission to Community Psychiatric Supportive Treatment. - Psychological/functional evaluations specific to the disability population where appropriate and; - Family intervention must be made available to the families of members as appropriate Community Psychiatric Supportive Treatment must be provided at a site licensed by WVDHHR for the delivery of Licensed Behavioral Health Center Services.